Highlights

 Pioneer Centre for AI (P1)

-Serge Belongie is a professor of Computer Science at the University of Copenhagen and head of the Pioneer Centre for Artificial Intelligence.
-His research focuses on computer vision, machine learning, and AI.
+Serge Belongie is a Professor of Computer Science at the University of Copenhagen and Director of the Pioneer Centre for Artificial Intelligence.
+His research focuses on computer vision, machine learning, and artificial intelligence.

 Chief Scientist